7 Steps To Battle Bloating Updated 3/31/2021 and found here

 To stop bloating symptoms, you need to identify the root cause.
 Depending on what is wrong, you’ll need to follow a maximum of seven steps.
 I’ll reveal the most common “causes” of bloating and how to relieve it.
 Review the list below first identifying what you’ll learn about reducing bloating and, in many cases, how to get rid of bloating for good.

 - Change your diet (sometimes dramatically) and carefully consume pharmaceuticals

-- You’ll increase fluids, insoluble and soluble fiber consumption
+- Increase fluids, insoluble and soluble fiber consumption

-- You’ll manage your stress (cortisol) and make sure you exercise regularly
+- Manage your stress (cortisol) and make sure you exercise regularly

-- You’ll use good prebiotic foods and take good probiotic supplements
+- Use good prebiotic foods and take good probiotic supplements

-- You’ll (perhaps) take products to clear up toxic bacteria and/or yeast
+- Take products to clear up toxic bacteria and/or yeast

-- You’ll (perhaps) take products to heal your gut lining
+- Take products to heal your gut lining (if needed)

 What Exactly is Bloating?